ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 SELECT car_id, driver_id FROM nearby_cars
 WHERE location_lat = ?
 AND location_lon = ?
 AND is_available = true ALLOW FILTERING;

+if we use "geo hash" the query could be something like this

+SELECT car_id, driver_id, driver_location_lat, driver_location_lon
+FROM nearby_cars
+WHERE geohash = ?
+AND is_available = true;
+ Note: we should replace ? with the actual geohash value that corresponds to the latitude and longitude of the passenger (this would be calculated in our application).
 ```
 -- Q3: Get Trip Details for a given trip_id
 ```